Skip to main content

 Makoto Ito, ClassNK

-Navigating the Gaps: A Big Data Framework for Analyzing Missing Patterns in Maritime AIS Tracking
+Navigating the Gaps: Understanding AIS Data Reliability — A Big Data Framework for Analysing Missing Patterns

 Zhao Liangbin, A*STAR

-A Robust Simulation Framework for Autonomous Maritime Navigation
+A Robust Simulation Framework for Verification and Validation of Autonomous Maritime Navigation

 Simulator-Based Visualization of Cyberattack Effects for Maritime Cybersecurity Training